jschx/uguush/README.md

 `-h` Show this help message.

 `-o` Select a host to use.
-Can be pomf, uguu, teknik, or imgur (images only).
+Can be pomf, uguu, or teknik.

 `-s` Take a selection screenshot.